 Gowns continued to be made with trains, with tight-fitting basques, and with large pockets called "ridicules," "aumônières," and "bonnes-femmes."
-A inuslin flounce was placed inside the bottom of the skirt, coming a little below it; and the "balayeuse," as it was called, frequently excited the mirth of the passers-by in the streets.
+A muslin flounce was placed inside the bottom of the skirt, coming a little below it; and the "balayeuse," as it was called, frequently excited the mirth of the passers-by in the streets.

 Polonaises came in once more.
 They were made of dolgai, a warm, soft, thick, woollen material of a dull shade.
 Linen collars and cuffs, hem-stitched; kid boots, and beaver gloves were fashionable.
-Velvet-cloth mantles trimmed with monkey skin, 266 THE HISTORY OF FASHION IN FRANCE.

-and black velvet semi-tight paletôts edged with skunk, were much worn.
+Velvet-cloth mantles trimmed with monkey skin, and black velvet semi-tight paletôts edged with skunk, were much worn.

 A small bunch of yellow and white carnations, or of real rose-buds, was attached on one side of the bodice.
-Our French ladies wore necklaces of pearls and sapphires, and six-buttoned gloves.
+Our French ladies were necklaces of pearls and sapphires, and six-buttoned gloves.